readmeio/api/docs/making-requests.md

 });
 ```

-Or, alternatively if you'd like to check for an error other than `FetchError` you can do that too:
+Alternatively if you'd like to check for an error other than `FetchError` (i.e., an error with the SDK itself), you can do that too:

 ```js
 await petstore.deletePet({ id: petId }).catch(err => {